You enable and configure certificate authentication from the Unified Access Gateway administration console.

 (Optional) List of Object Identifier (OID) of valid certificate policies for certificate authentication.

-For revocation checking, the URL of the OCSP server.
+For revocation checking, the file location of the CRL and the URL of the OCSP server.

 (Optional) OCSP Response Signing certificate file location.